jss367/jss367.github.io/_posts/2020-01-30-Jupyter-Environments-and-Kernels.md

 ## Windows

-For Windows users, you can go in the Anaconda Prompt
+For Windows users, you can use the Anaconda Prompt

 `jupyter kernelspec list`